 - Volunteering with Animals

 - Conservation Internships & Training Programs

 - Marine Conservation Volunteer Programs (Ocean conservation volunteer opportunities listed below!)

 Conservation and Wildlife Conservation Volunteer Opportunities

 Volunteering with wildlife is one of the most popular types of conservation volunteer opportunities.
-There are so many options for this type of volunteering, including working with elephants in Thailand to building homes in Africa.
+There are many options for this type of volunteering, including working with elephants in Thailand and building homes in Africa.

 You can work domestically or internationally, and there are countless different organizations you can work with to help protect animals!

 WWF: There are tons of projects that WWF offers where you can work with wildlife, like the one above.
 They even offer an elephant experience program to help volunteers bond with their new best friends.
 You can also volunteer for Panda Week, which helps raise awareness of endangered panda bears!

 SeaWorld & Busch Gardens Conservation Fund